Skip to content

 Halloween Icebreaker Questions (13 Prompts)

-Editorial infographic: Halloween costume-equity panel showing emerald "allowed" zone (closet costume, $5 craft kit, favorite scary movie, trick-or-treat memory, witch broom destination) vs coral "blocked" zone (store costume, horror trauma, childhood fear, identity mask competition) with 47% next-day rematch rate bar Figure 6: Halloween prompts work when the costume is closet-only and the fear is voluntary.
+Editorial infographic: Halloween costume-equity panel showing emerald "allowed" zone (closet costume, $5 craft kit, favorite scary movie, trick-or-treat memory, witch broom destination) vs coral "blocked" zone (store costume, horror trauma, childhood fear, identity mask competition) Figure 6: Halloween prompts work when the costume is closet-only and the fear is voluntary.

 85. What is your favorite Halloween candy, and the one you used to trade away as a kid?